laceywalkerr/Holiday-Road-Williams/README.md

 	*Requirements
 The requirements for this project are to build an itinerary including details, weather, bizarre attractions, parks, and eateries, as well as properly pulling down and using API’s.

+    *Persona
+The persona we chose to base our project off of is Brittney, who favors sophisticated and easy to nagivate desgins.
+She wants to find the BEST places to visit without having a hard time planning, and we love that about her!

+    *Navigation
+Start with choosing a National Park
+Choose an Attraction
+Choose an Eatery
+View Details
+View Weather for the next 3 days in that Location

 	*Future Plans
 We would like to make this project more robust in the future, adding more content and more options for the most optimal planning possible.